-- A.1.
+- 4 A.1.
 Many factors, both radiological and non-radiological, influence the choice of protective actions and other response actions within a protection strategy for a nuclear or radiological emergency.
-For each of these factors, different organizations and bodies may contribute to the decision-making processes.
-The table below lists a number of these factors to help emergency planners and decision-makers in identifying the organizations and relevant interested parties that should be prepared to - 9 contribute to, and should be involved in, the development and implementation of justified and - 10 optimized protection strategies, as appropriate, as discussed in the sub-section on the Protection
+For each of these factors, different organizations and bodies may contribute to the decision-making - 7 processes.
+The table below lists a number of these factors to help emergency planners and decision- - 8 makers in identifying the organizations and relevant interested parties that should be prepared to - 9 contribute to, and should be involved in, the development and implementation of justified and - 10 optimized protection strategies, as appropriate, as discussed in the sub-section on the Protection - 11 Strategy.

-11 Strategy.

 12 A.2.
-Table II.1 builds upon the guidance provided in the Nordic Guidelines and starting point for the development of a national list of factors for consideration in the justification and optimization of the protection strategy at the preparedness stage.
-It could also be used during the transition phase of a nuclear or radiological emergency.
+Table II.1 builds upon the guidance provided in the Nordic Guidelines and

+- 13 Recommendations 46 on the factors affecting the choice of protective measures especially in the - 14 intermediate phase.
+It is not intended to be an exhaustive list of such factors, but can be used as a - starting point for the development of a national list of factors for consideration in the justification and - optimization of the protection strategy at the preparedness stage.
+It could also be used during the - transition phase of a nuclear or radiological emergency.